parimalp/System-Design-on-Zynq-using-SDSoC/lab5.md

 	The Workspace Launcher window will appear.
 2. Click on the Browse button and browse to { **labs},** if necessary, and click **OK**.
-3. Select **File \&gt; New \&gt; SDx Project** to open the New Project GUI.
+3. Select **File &gt; New &gt; SDx Project** to open the New Project GUI.
 4. Enter **lab5** as the project name.
 5. Click **Next** to see _Platform_ window showing various available platforms.
 6. Select either _PYNQ-Z1[custom]_ or _PYNQ-Z2[custom]_ and click **Next.**

-	Refer to Lab1 document to how to add custom platform if you don't see it listed .
+	Refer to Lab1 document for how to add custom platform if you don't see it listed .

 7. Select _Standalone_ as the target OS and click **Next**.
 8. Select **Empty Application** and click **Next**.